TheOriginalYangster/hearth-interview/README.md

 React-Router would have been a good option for the landing/results page, but conditional renders were used for simplicity.

 Styling is built using SASS/SCSS.
+The color palette works but could be better!